rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/apache-cassandra-cli.rst

   oc get pods -l app=cassandra -o json | jq '.items[] | {"name": .metadata.name,"hostname": .spec.nodeName, "hostIP": .status.hostIP, "PodIP": .status.podIP}'

 In this step, we will take a snapshot of all volumes for our Cassandra cluster, then drop our database table.

 Take snapshot using oc
 ----------------------------

-First let’s insert a new record in our features table so we can show that the snapshot will take the latest available data:
+First let's insert a new record in our features table so we can show that the snapshot will take the latest available data:

 .. code-block:: shell